 Under the new funding formula, school districts are subject to new rules for transparency and accountability, which include creating—with input from parents and the community—and adopting a Local Control Accountability Plan (LCAP) that lays out how the district will spend the funds and its goals for improving student outcomes according to eight priorities that the Legislature set.
 The priorities include academic achievement, student engagement, parent involvement, and the successful implementation of new academic standards.
 Districts that fail to meet their goals and improve student outcomes will receive help through a new system of interventions.

-The State Board of Education and the California Department of Education are still working on developing new systems for identifying when schools are failing to meet goals for improvement and need help and for providing that support through a new agency, the California Collaborative for Educational Excellence.
-Evaluation rubrics will set statewide targets for districts and schools on metrics that may include rates of student graduation, reclassification of English learners, and absences and suspensions.
-The State Board must approve the rubrics by Oct.
-1, 2016.
+The State Board of Education and the California Department of Education are developing new systems for identifying when schools are failing to meet goals for improvement and need help and for providing that support through a new agency, the California Collaborative for Educational Excellence.
+Evaluation rubrics adopted by the State Board set statewide targets for districts and schools on metrics that include rates of student graduation, test scores, and school climate.

 What this means for the reports on Ed-Data